shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-cluster-delete.md

 <properties
-   pageTitle="Eliminación de un clúster de Azure y los recursos que contiene | Microsoft Azure" description="Aprenda a eliminar completamente un clúster de Service Fabric, bien mediante la eliminación del grupo de recursos que contiene el clúster o por medio de la eliminación selectiva de recursos." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Delete an Azure cluster and its resources | Microsoft Azure" description="Learn how to completely delete a Service Fabric cluster either deleting the resource group containing the cluster or by selectively deleting resources." services="service-fabric" documentationCenter=".net" authors="ChackDan"